Quiz: Can you identify 50 famous companies by their logos?

 The Nike swoosh has truly become iconic.
 The company's first employee, Jeff Johnson, came up with the name, which comes from the Greek goddess of victory.

 The so-called Quaker Man has appeared on the Quaker Oats logo since 1877, but that's not to say he hasn't received a few makeovers through the years.
-In 2012 the company gave him a two-toned background and appeared to thin out his face.
+In 2012, the company gave him a two-toned background and seemingly thinned out his face.

-The Spotify logo has included some form of sound bars since the company's founding, but it became more sleek and streamlined in 2013.
+The Spotify logo has included some form of sound bars since its founding, but it became more sleek and streamlined in 2013.
 The streaming service's bright green color has remained the same, though.

 In 2018, Goodwill's "smiling G" logo turned 50.
 Depending on how you look at it, you can find two different images: either half of a smiling cartoon face or a block letter G on a blue background.